-SPECH 7 Interpersonal Communication 3 units 54 lecture hours
+SPECH 7 Interpersonal Communication 3 Units

 Study of communication skills associated with establishing and maintaining satisfying interpersonal relationships.
 Various approaches to effective communication in multiple interpersonal contexts will be discussed.
 Factors influencing interpersonal communication are analyzed, such as: language, perception, non-verbal, and communication climate.
 (L)